Corentin-k/Corentin-k/README.md

 - **Projects Focused on Learning and Exploring C++ and Inno Setup:**

   In-depth exploration of the C++ language to develop advanced skills.
 Utilization of Inno Setup for creating user installers.

+- **Discovery of databases:**

+  Creation of a bot linked to a MySQL database for the creation of a digital library.

 <br/>